ShreyalJ/shreyalJ.github.io/_posts/2022-09-27-Domain-Enumeration-with-PowerView-Part-1.md

 ### Getting Started

-If you try running PowerView script with default settings and configuration, you might encounter error, one such example is below.
+If you try running PowerView script with default settings and configuration, you might encounter errors, one such example is below.

 ![Error ng](https://user-images.githubusercontent.com/60311143/192285693-55bb4e49-1302-465f-b691-f30044e162f1.PNG)